OggyP/minecraft/README.md

-# C++ SFML Grapher
+# Minecraft in C++ and OpenGL

-#  How to use this

-This program is a quadratic graphing program that has full mouse and scroll wheel movement and zoom.
-To create a quadratic right click three points on screen and the program will create a quadratic that passes through all of the points.
+This is a bad minecraft clone and my first OpenGL application I have made that wasn't from a tutorial.

+## Controls

+The controls are the same as minecraft's controls.

+> Use the mouse to look around.
+> WASD to move around.

+## To do

+> I am yet to add mining (I will soon)
+> Figure out how to compile for Windows